Why Continuous Training is Essential in the Modern Workplace

 Employee satisfaction

-Alongside benefits associated with talent attraction, organizations that offer well-structured continuous training programs can improve satisfaction metrics for existing employees.
+Alongside benefits associated with talent attraction, organisations that offer well-structured, continuous training programs can improve satisfaction metrics for existing employees.
 As previously mentioned, over 75% of surveyed employees claim they would consider staying with a company for longer if leaders were to offer continuous training plans, but why is this?

 Improved productivity